Tell us about yourself.

 What is the biggest change you have noticed in the fire service since you started?

-What advice do you have to give another instructor or to somebody who is just starting out as an instructor?
+And finally, what advice do you have to give another instructor or to somebody who is just starting out as an instructor?